+These Low FODMAP recipes for IBS have been shown to improve symptoms of GI disorders.
 Are you running to the bathroom every time you eat?
 Do you feel constipated and bloated after certain foods?
 Has a physician told you that you may have IBS?
-These are all reasons to try a Low FODMAP diet.
+These are all reasons to try these low FODMAP recipes.

 What is IBS?